kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

 5. If MeshTrafficPermission is targeting proxy then NetworkRBAC is placed as a NetworkFilter on the inbound listener.
 If MeshTrafficPermission is targeting MeshHTTPRoute then NetworkRBAC is placed as a NetworkFilter on the route.
-Even in the case of MeshHTTPRoute, global per-proxy NetworkRBAC is still will be set to provide secure access for other routes.
+Even in the case of MeshHTTPRoute, global per-proxy NetworkRBAC will be set to provide secure access for other routes.

 ### MeshTrafficPermission and Kubernetes